LiterallyTheOne/big_data_class_4031/docs/docker_daemon.md

 `Docker` needs `WSL` or `Hyper-v` in order to work on `Windows`
 :::

+As you can see in the picture above, the basic architecture of docker consists of three main components:

+* Client
+* Docker host
+* Registry

+Docker uses a client-server architecture.
+Docker daemon listens to the Docker client.
+Both Docker daemon and Docker client can run on the same machine.
+But we can have remote Docker daemon as well. the communication between the Docker daemon and Docker client is through **REST API**.
+We are going to discuss more about them.

 ## Docker Daemon vs Virtual Environment

 The main differences between `Docker Daemon` and